 - 82. Whenever technology advances, an economy can produce more output with

 - A. Fewer resources.

 - B. More resources.

 - C. Current resources.

 - D. No resources.

-Technological advances are one of the forces that keeps shifting resources from one industry to another.
+Technological advances are one of the forces that keeps shifting resources from one industry to another; shifting the production possibilities curve outward.